meanbee/magecert/eav.md

 ### Database Schema

+- `eav_entity`
+	- The entity table
+- `eav_entity_attribute`
+	- The attribute table
+- `eav_entity_{type}`
+	- The values tables.
+Types are datetime, decimals, int, text and varchar.

-Important to note that `_varchar` table has the type `varchar` for values even if date or integer would suit the value better.
+Important to note that `eav_entity_varchar` table has the type `varchar` for values even if date or integer would suit the value better.

 ### Models Versus Resource Models

-All the models inside `Mage/Eav/Model/Resource are Mysql4 and are resource models.
+All the models inside `Mage/Eav/Model/Resource` are Mysql4 and are resource models.

 In addition `Enttity/Abstract.php` and `Entity/Setup.php`.

 ### Flat Versus EAV

 The EAV models are more complex, providing logic to save and load from multiple tables, whereas the flat models are relatively straightforward (traditional).

+Standard models mainly manage their properties with data setters and getters working with a single table.
+EAV models mainly manage their attribute models.
+Standard models only save their data to a table and load from it.
+EAV models load all (or a specific set) or attributes afeter loading base data and save attributes after daving data (including inserting, updating and deleting attributes).

 ### EAV Resource Model Examples